 - Disneyland Paris stores do not sell chewing gum, in order to keep the park clean and pristine

 - There are hundreds of hidden Mickey’s throughout the Park.
-Many are on purpose but some have been placed by Cast Members without the direction of architects, so it is unknown know many there are exactly, or where they are located
+Many are placed purposely by Disney Imagineers.
+Some have been placed by Cast Members.
+It is unknown know many there are exactly, or where they are all located.

-- There is a department at Disneyland Paris called “Wild Life” and there are tasked with caring for the wild animals in the park… Bunnies, ducks, and foxes
+- There is a department at Disneyland Paris called “Wild Life” and there are tasks caring for wildlife in the parks, this includes Bunnies, ducks, and foxes.

-- Disneyland Paris is the only Disney Park to feature a Dragon beneath the castle.
+- Disneyland Paris is the only Disney park to feature a Dragon beneath the castle.
 La TanIère Du Dragon rests under Sleeping Beauty Castle.
-The walkthrough consists of a dimly lit passage where the large dragon sleeps, however she will occasionally ‘wake up’ puffing green smoke and growl.
+The walkthrough consists of a dimly lit passage where the large dragon sleeps, however she will occasionally ‘wake up’ puffing green smoke and growling.
 It is also the largest animatronic character at 75 feet long and 5,500 lbs.

 - The castle’s stain glass windows were created by master glassmakers.
-It took months for each window to be created, and they use the same techniques from the 12th Century.
+It took months for each window to be created, and they used 12th Century glass-making techniques.

 - Disney wasn’t sure where they wanted to build their European park.
-Marne-la-Vallee or Costa Dorada in Catalonia, Spain.
+Marne-la-Vallee, France or Costa Dorada in Catalonia, Spain.

-- The twisted columns of the castle are inspired by Church of St Sever in Paris
+- The twisted columns of the castle are inspired by the Church of St. Sever in Paris.

-- All Disney castles face south – there is no need to worry about lighting when snapping photos
+- All Disney Park Castles face south – there is no need to worry about lighting when snapping photos.

-- A real barber works on Main Street.
-If you fancy getting your hair trimmed during your day out at Disneyland Paris you can, as there’s a real working barber.
+- There exists a real barbershop on Main Street U.S.A.
+If you fancy your hair trimmed during your day out at Disneyland Paris.

 - Visitors are never called ‘clients’.
 They are called ‘guests’